 People who have become dependent on barbiturates will likely need medically-supervised detoxification.
-In detox, you’ll receive medical care to monitor your body functions, such as heart rate and breathing, and to ensure you stay safe while your body cleanses itself of the harmful toxins gained during abuse.
+In detox, you’ll receive medical care to monitor your body functions, such as heart rate and breathing, and to ensure you stay safe while your body cleanses itself of the harmful toxins gained during use.

-The best rehab centers will have access to excellent medically-supervised detox and will provide medication as needed to help quell the painful or uncomfortable symptoms of abuse.
+The best rehab centers will have access to excellent medically-supervised detox and will provide medication as needed to help quell the painful or uncomfortable symptoms of use.
 After you complete detox, you can begin traditional forms of therapy, such as group and individual, participate in counseling sessions, or in any number of alternative or holistic forms of healing as needed.

 Barbiturates foster both physical dependence and mental addiction, so treatment for these conditions must work to heal all aspects of health.
 If you are seeking barbiturate addiction treatment options, you’ll want to find a rehab center that approaches addiction recovery with an integrated, comprehensive method.